What is the Waterfall Model?

 The waterfall method assumes that the requirements are perfect.

-They are usually not, except for very small projects.
+They are usually not, except for small projects.
 Therefore it is no wonder that most data warehouse projects fail or cause much more effort than planned.

-The phased approach of the predictive model allows the responsibility for the project’s faulty result to be given to the last link in the chain, which is usually the developer.
+The phased approach of the predictive model allows the responsibility for the project’s faulty result to be given to the last link in the chain, usually the developer.

 From my experience, I can say that this usually always happens.

 The Waterfall method further assumes that the translation from one phase to the next is perfect.
 This is also usually not given.

 Misinterpretations often remain undetected until the verification phase and only become visible during testing.

 The later it is discovered in the project that the implemented solution does not meet the requirements, the higher the costs: